xyferr/Portfolio1/README.md

 <div align="center">

-# vCard - Personal portfolio
+# My PortFolio

-vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+It is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.

  <a href="https://codingstella.github.io/vCard-personal-portfolio/"><strong>➥ Live Demo</strong></a>